ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 * set the text visible on the power-on screen
 * set the scan mode
 * locate the means of resetting the device to factory settings
+* turn off the ability to reset the device to factory settings
 * upload CHIRP profile to the radio

 ### Cognitive Objectives